Charcuterie and Wine 101: Building The Perfect Board

 Cheese for a Charcuterie Board

 - Soft Cheeses: Start with cheeses that offer a creamy, melt-in-your-mouth texture.
 Brie and Camembert are excellent choices here.
-Their rich, buttery flavors pair beautifully with a range of wines, from sparkling varieties like Champagne to fruity reds like Pinot Noir (we love it with La Crema INSERT WINE).
+Their rich, buttery flavors pair beautifully with a range of wines, from sparkling varieties like Champagne to fruity reds like Pinot Noir (we love it with La Crema Sonoma Coast Pinot Noir).
 The creamy texture also contrasts nicely with the saltiness of cured meats.

 - Hard Cheeses: Add some aged hard cheeses for a different texture and flavor profile.
 Cheddar, Gouda, and Parmesan bring a robust and sometimes nutty flavor that pairs well with fuller-bodied wines.
 Try them with a bold Cabernet Sauvignon or a spicy Zinfandel.
 These cheeses offer a satisfying bite and can stand up to the strong flavors of cured meats.